XgTu/2DASL/README.md

   Usage: Download the "visualize.rar" package at： https://pan.baidu.com/s/1M0sg3eqrtzxxMJqmAzczRw using the password: "h26t".
          Putting the package under the folder "evaluation", extracting it and then run the "nme_for_*" scripts.

+# We add the the test codes of our 2DASL, including:
+  1. The 2DASL modles for stage1 and stage2, in the folder "models".
+  2. The test codes to obtain 3D vertex for ALFW2000-3D images.
+  3. The codes to plot 2D facial landmarks.